AleksPopova-rwth/diy.solarpanel/README.md

 ## Overview

-The `diy.solarpanel` project it the project for the 3. semester in RWTH Aachen.
+The `diy.solarpanel` is the project for the 3. semester in RWTH Aachen.

 ## Features